 - For women – with elevated vaginal discharge, evacuation of urine that causes burning, or bleeding during vaginal intercourse

-- For men - proctitis (swelling and redness of the rectal or anal area), a release from penis that contains puss like fluid, and difficulty due to burning sensation when he Releases Urine.
+- For men - proctitis (swelling and redness of the rectal or anal area), a release from the penis that contains puss like fluid, and difficulty due to burning sensation when he Releases Urine.

 Heterosexual males were not recommended for screening.
-Doctors may use their judgement though and consider risks such as the prevalence of cases of STD in the area.
+Doctors may use their judgment though and consider risks such as the prevalence of cases of STD in the area.
 It is recommended that sexually active gay men get screened once a year.
 Women with several sexual partners should also be tested regularly.